Trickery is the first book in the Curse of the Gods series, a Fantasy Romance with Polyamory co-written by Jaymin Eve and Jane Washington.

 This will sound so naive, but Trickery was not at all what I expected.
 It was so much better!
 It instantly became one of those series that I recommend to everyone, whether they asked for it or not.

 Based on the publisher’s summary I expected a pushover silly girl and some cruel slave driver alphas.
 Silly me!

 I have listened to Jaymin Eve’s “Supernatural Prison” series**, so I could have known better.
 But hey, I like being positively surprised.
 It beats getting disappointed.

-After tagging this book on Goodreads I found out that we call this obscure Romance subgenre “Reverse Harem”.
-Sounds good, right?
-That’s what I thought.
-Originally I had expected that we pair one of our five Abcurse brothers off in each of the five books.
-Instead, the story is entirely focussed on our heroine Willa who simply gets ALL the Abcurses!
-Whuuut??
+After tagging this book on Goodreads I found out about the term “Reverse Harem”.
+Before starting the book, I had expected that we pair one of our five Abcurse brothers off in each of the five books.
+Instead, the story is entirely focused on our heroine Willa who simply gets ALL the Abcurses!
+Whuuut?!?!

-So, if you at all like Fantasy, do pick this up!
-I will definitely finish this series and am very much looking forward to the last part coming out as an audiobook.
+So, if you enjoy Fantasy Romance, do pick this up!
+I will definitely finish this series and am very much looking forward to the last part coming on Audible.

 Willa Knight: Dweller.
 Slave.
 Non-magical being.

 In Minatsol, being a dweller means that you are literally no better than dirt.
 In fact, dirt might actually be more useful than Willa.
 Her life will be one of servitude to the sols, the magic-blessed beings who could one day be chosen to become gods.

 At least her outer village is far removed from the cities of the sols, and she won’t ever be forced to present herself to them… Until one small mistake changes everything, and Willa is awarded a position to serve at Blesswood, the top sol academy in the world – a position that she definitely did not earn.